Intro to ether

 |Gwei||10-9||Human-readable gas fees|

-value field, which transfers a specified amount of ether, denominated in Wei, to send from the sender's address to the recipient address.
+value field, which specifies the amount of ether to be transferred, denominated in wei, to send from the sender's address to the recipient address.

 When the recipient address is a smart contract, this transferred ether may be used to pay for gas when the smart contract executes its code.